 The scales of justice are balanced.

 So Dershowitz v.
-Cable News Network, Inc., and the provable true, false, statements promptly moved forward to the next stage of litigation.
+CNN, and the provable true, false, statements promptly moved forward to the next stage of litigation, about four months after Alan Dershowitz filed his complaint.
+As such, this case is an example of a judge conducting proper proceedings.

-Are you getting a better idea now that by learning some of the rules, and by reading the pleadings and legal briefs, you will not be duped by fake news about judges who live by their oaths and faithfully apply the laws?
-I hope so, given threats against judges have skyrocket 400%.
+Are you getting a better idea now that by learning some of the rules, and by reading the pleadings and legal briefs, you will not be duped by fake news about judges who live by their oaths and faithfully apply the laws in their rulings?
+I hope so given threats against judges have skyrocket 400%.
 We’ve got to reverse this.

 Threats against judges, or anyone else for that matter, must not be tolerated in a civilized society or it won’t be civilized for much longer.